 But no, their boss, that antique who wouldn’t even let them call her by her first name, had completely ignored what Jennifer said.
 Instead of responding appropriately she’d asked, just as Martin came within earshot, if Jennifer had managed to take any time out of her busy day to do anything for the children starving in Africa.
 As if she had any time to do her job in the midst of worrying about all her precious stuff left in that miserable storage unit!

 If Ms. Morales was going to be so unreasonably selfish, she didn’t even deserve to know about the gobs of money Martin had stolen.
-Jennifer would get Martin to take her back another way.

 Martin.
 At last.
 On his way back from the gym.
 Jennifer snapped back into the present, made sure she wasn’t visible to him as she hid behind the Starbucks, and fussed with the bottom of the skintight skirt that just barely covered her butt.
-No, she wasn’t fool enough to intercept him before he got his fucking Frappuccino.
+No, she wasn’t fool enough to intercept him before he got his fucking vanilla latte.
 Yes, it was true that sex hadn’t worked at the storage unit, but this was Saturday night…when even Martin wanted to be able to check getting laid off his to-do list.